-Shadowy figures in the window, chilling entrance during the summer, the old church in Beijing keeps its secrets close to the chest.
+Shadowy figures in the window, chilling entrance during the summer, the old and haunted church in Beijing called Chaonei No. 81, keeps its secrets close to the chest.

 Chaonei No. 81, also called Chaonei Church as it was built with that in mind, perhaps, the records aren’t clear.
 The French reimagined baroque architecture from the 20th century stands out amongst the modern Beijing skyscrapers and the Ming dynasty buddhist temples.
 Out of place it has passed from a French manager of the railway or Christian missionaries, different governmental members of the Chinese Republic as well as the Catholic Church.
 But one thing remains the same, the rumours about a restless spirit that lingers, no matter who lives there. ‘